 Modern Courts believe that the Judiciary Article of the NYS Constitution could be improved.
-Amending the Judiciary Article of the Constitution may be accomplished by the Legislature, even without a Constitutional Convention.
+Amending the Judiciary Article of the Constitution is under consideration now in the NYS Legislature.

 There are a number of issues affecting the courts that can only be addressed by amending the Judiciary Article (VI) of the Constitution, including:

 - Modern Courts believes the current organization of the courts is needlessly complicated and inefficient.

 - Modern Courts believes that judicial selection must be improved by adopting a qualification commission-based appointive system to select all judges and justices.

 - Modern Courts believes that increasing the number of justices is essential to ensure the fair administration of justice and access for all.